 can be mapped to these digital data packets;

-sometimes representing a feel, sometimes an act.
+sometimes representing a feeling, sometimes an act.

 With the help of a sensory dress, this dataset creates a skeleton-like frame of a particular gesture or action.